Dogs are everywhere!

 This type of floor is specifically built to take a beating.

-The main advantage of laminate flooring is you really do not have to worry about what your dog will do to it.
-It’s resilient enough to withstand plenty of impact, dog nails and pet accidents really well.
-Today’s laminates look exceptionally good and an untrained eye cannot tell the difference between it and real hardwood such is the advancements in technology.
+The main advantage of laminate flooring is you do not have to worry about what your dog will do to it.

-The main disadvantage is it is noticeably louder than glue down products and your dog may find it slippery if they love to run around your home (sorry, but I find it hilarious seeing their legs flail everywhere as they try to turn a corner).
-If this is a concern for you, then either avoid it or look into a textured option.
-Otherwise, enjoy the show. 🙂
+The main disadvantage is it is noticeably louder than glue down products.
+Also, your dog may find it slippery if they love to run around your home.
+If this is a concern for you, avoid it or look into a textured option.

-These textured, hand-scraped and distressed products mimic real wood so well, they offer you and your dog better traction than the traditional smooth finish.
+Textured / hand-scraped products mimic natural wood and offer you and your dog better traction than the traditional smooth finish.

-So today’s laminate’s not only look like real wood, they act like it too.
+So today’s laminate does not only look like natural wood; they act like it too.

 Recommended for: Any dog alive.